-In the UK, the Equality Act 2010 makes discrimination in certain settings illegal - and this is true in employment and in the recruitment process.
-The Equality Act (and the Equal Employment Opportunity Commission in the US) has identified a number of characteristics that are protected:
+In the UK, the Equality Act 2010 makes discrimination in certain settings illegal - and this is true in employment and the recruitment process.
+The Equality Act (and the Equal Employment Opportunity Commission in the US) has identified several characteristics that are protected:

 - Gender (including reassignment)

 In recruitment selection, overt discrimination might not seem like a problem, but it is important to recognise where there might be 'unconscious bias' in the process, so that employers can get the benefits that a diverse workforce will bring.

 The first step in creating an inclusive recruitment process is to recognise how discrimination can come into each stage.

 A fair recruitment process allows all applicants that meet skill and experience criteria to have the same chance of being selected.
 This means that the language used in the job advert, where it is advertised, the selection criteria used, the interview preparation, and even the interview itself need to be inclusive and thoughtful.